Skip to main content

 Clear Conditions: Make routing conditions explicit and mutually exclusive.
 Avoid ambiguous categories.

 Handle All Cases: Ensure every possible output value has a corresponding route.
-Missing routes will cause errors.
+If the LLM returns an invalid value, the edge will retry up to 3 times, then fall back to __end__.

 Test Edge Cases: Test your conditional logic with edge cases and unexpected inputs.